GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/integration-guide/index.md

 }
 ```

-Android 11 has introduced [package visiblity changes][31].
+Android 11 has introduced [package visibility changes][31].
 If your Android app is targeting API
 level 30 or above, adding a `queries` section to `AndroidManifest.xml` is needed, otherwise the
 code snippet above won't return results: